GGNahuel/08-AdministracionTurnosClinica/README.md

 ## Technical features
   * SQL relational database
-  * MVC (Model-View-Controller) application with a monolithic system
+  * Build of an API REST
+  * Client-Server architecture.
+The communication with the API is by HTTP requests
   * API with specific CORS protection
   * User sessions, registration, and roles with different permissions for both the API and the webpage
   * Generation and use of CSRF tokens to protect against potential database security threats